ac427/github_api/README.md

-# simple bottle application which will create git issue on form submit.
+# simple bottle application which will create github issue on form submit.